tree-t/Dormmamu-X/.github/ISSUE_TEMPLATE/report-the-violation-of-any-license-.md

 ---
 name: Report the Violation of any license.
-about: Report if any license was reported by us.
+about: Report if any license was violated by us.
 title: "[ Super Important !!! ]"
 labels: Immediate response needed, License issue !
 assignees: ''